Tormund Giantsbane: Season 7

-Jon asks Tormund and the wildlings to reinforce defenses at Eastwatch-by-the-Sea, the Night Watch's fortress closest to Hardhome.
-Later, scouts find the Brotherhood Without Banners and Sandor Clegane attempting to pass through the Wall, and interns them in Eastwatch's ice cells.
+Jon asks Tormund and the wildlings to reinforce defenses at Eastwatch-by-the-Sea, the Night's Watch fortress closest to Hardhome.
+Later, scouts find the Brotherhood Without Banners and Sandor Clegane attempting to pass through the Wall and intern them in Eastwatch's ice cells.

-Later, Jon, Davos, Jorah Mormont and Gendry arrive, revealing that they need to capture a wight in order to convince Daenerys Targaryen and Cersei Lannister of the White Walkers' existence.
-Although displeased at having to ally with Jeor Mormont's son, Tormund, the Brotherhood, and the Hound join Jon's allies beyond the Wall.
+Later, Jon, Davos Seaworth, Jorah Mormont, and Gendry arrive, revealing that they need to capture a wight in order to convince Daenerys Targaryen and Cersei Lannister of the White Walkers' existence.
+Although displeased at having to ally with Jeor Mormont's son, Tormund, the Brotherhood and the Hound join Jon's allies beyond the Wall.
 They successfully capture a wight but are soon surrounded by the White Walkers and their army of wights.
-However, Daenerys arrives with her dragons to rescue them but one of the dragons, Viserion, is killed by the Night King.
-As the Night King prepares to attack again, they are forced to leave Jon behind when Jon tells them to flee but he manages to return to Eastwatch.
+However, Daenerys arrives with her dragons to rescue them, but one of the dragons, Viserion, is killed by the Night King.
+As the Night King prepares to attack again, they are forced to leave Jon behind when Jon tells them to flee, but he manages to return to Eastwatch.
 Tormund remains at Eastwatch while Jon, Daenerys, the Hound, and Jorah travel to King's Landing.

 Soon after, the White Walkers and their army finally march on the Wall.
-The Night King, which has reanimated Viserion, uses the dragon to destroy Eastwatch and the section of the Wall behind the castle, allowing the army of the dead to march on the Seven Kingdoms and seemingly trapping Tormund and Beric Dondarrion on top of the remaining part of the Wall.
+The Night King, who has reanimated Viserion, uses the dragon to destroy Eastwatch and the section of the Wall behind the castle, allowing the army of the dead to march on the Seven Kingdoms and seemingly trapping Tormund and Beric Dondarrion on top of the remaining part of the Wall.

 Season 8

 Tormund and Beric manage to escape the Wall and retreat to Winterfell.
 Along the way, they stop at Last Hearth and find it has already been overwhelmed by the White Walkers.
 They encounter Dolorous Edd and the Night's Watch.
 Tormund realises that they must reach Winterfell to warn its defenders of the dead's proximity, and arrive on the eve of the White Walkers' arrival.
 Tormund fights in the ensuing battle and is amongst the survivors when the Night King is finally defeated.
 Afterward, Tormund tells Jon that he and his people are returning to their lands beyond the Wall after the worst of winter has passed.
 Jon asks him to take his direwolf, Ghost, with him, saying Ghost belongs in the far North.

-Following Daenerys massacring King's Landing after the city surrenders to her, Jon tries but fails to dissuade her from more destruction and ultimately assassinates her, for which he is exiled to the Night's Watch.
+Following Daenerys massacring King's Landing after the city surrenders to her, Jon tries but fails to dissuade her from further destruction and ultimately assassinates her, for which he is exiled to the Night's Watch.
 Tormund and Ghost are reunited with Jon when he arrives at Castle Black.
 Jon and Ghost accompany Tormund as he leads the wildlings to return to their lands beyond the Wall.